Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Background

 \section{Background}

-\paragraph{MIL Architectures.} MIL architectures typically comprise three key components: an instance encoder, an aggregation function, and a classifier head (Figure \ref{fig:diagram}).
-Given a collection of bags ${b_{1}, \dots, b_{M}}$, each bag contains a set of instances, represented as $X_{b_m} := \{x_{1}, \dots x_{n}\}$ with $n$ denoting the number of instances in the bag.
-An instance encoder $f_{\theta}$ with parameters $\theta$ transfers instance data into a latent space, yielding feature vectors $z_i:=f_{\theta}(x_i)$.
-The aggregation function then creates a global representation of a bag $\zeta_{b_{m}}$ from these embedded instances.
-Finally, this bag representation is passed through a classifier head, which predicts the overall label of the bag.
+\paragraph{MIL Architectures.} MIL architectures typically comprise three key components: an instance encoder, an aggregation function, and a classifier (Figure~\ref{fig:diagram}).
+Given a collection of $M$ bags ${b_{1}, \dots, b_{M}}$, each bag $b_m$ contains a set of instances, represented as $X_{b_m} := \{x_{1}, \dots x_{n}\}$ with $n$ denoting the number of instances in the bag.
+An instance encoder $f_{\theta}$ with parameters $\theta$ transfers each instance into a latent space, yielding feature vectors $z_i:=f_{\theta}(x_i)$.
+The aggregation function then creates a global representation of the bag $\zeta_{b_{m}}$ from these embedded instances, from which the classifier head predicts the bag's overall label.

-\paragraph{Geometry \& Topology.} Our work is based on recent advances in topological machine learning~\citep{Hensel21}, a nascent field that aims to leverage geometry and topology from data to elicit improved representations.
-We employ \emph{persistent homology}, a technique for calculating multi-scale geometrical-topological information from data~\cite{edelsbrunner2009computational}.
-Persistent homology considers data to be a point cloud (Figure \ref{fig:diagram}, using a metric~(e.g., Euclidean distance) to assess its multi-scale shape information.
-This includes topological information like connected components, cycles, and higher-dimensional voids in addition to geometrical information like curvature or convexity~\citep{Bubenik20a, Turkes22a}.
-Such information is collected in a set of \emph{persistence diagrams}, i.e., multi-scale topological descriptors.
-These descriptors are calculated by approximating the data in terms of a simplicial complex, i.e., a generalized graph, typically based on distance functions like the Euclidean distance.
+\paragraph{Geometry \& Topology.} Our work is based on advances in topological machine learning~\citep{Hensel21}, a nascent field that aims to leverage the geometry and topology of data to elicit improved representations.
+We employ \emph{persistent homology}, a technique for calculating multi-scale topological information from data~\citep{edelsbrunner2009computational}.
+Persistent homology treats data as a point cloud and aims to define this cloud using simple geometric elements (simplices) that describe the overall geometry of the data, such as connected components, loops, higher-dimensional voids, and geometric properties like curvature or convexity~\citep{Bubenik20a, Turkes22a}.
+This information is collected in a set of \emph{persistence diagrams}, which serve as multi-scale topological descriptors.
+These descriptors are calculated by approximating the data with a simplicial complex—a generalized graph—typically based on distance functions like the Euclidean distance (Figure~\ref{fig:diagram}).
 Recent work proved that persistent homology can be integrated with deep learning models, leading to a new class of hybrid models that are capable of capturing topological aspects of data.
 Such models have shown exceptional performance as regularization terms in different applications~\citep{Chen19a,Vandaele22a,Waibel22a}.